It’s easy to forget some important things amidst the excitement of planning a holiday and counting down the days to your departure.

 According to the Australian Government’s SmartTraveller website, there is no limit to the amount of currency you can bring in or take out of Australia.
 However, you must declare amounts of $10,000 or more in Australian currency or the foreign equivalent.

 Foreign governments may have restrictions on the amount of currency you can take into or out of their country.
 Always check in advance the requirements of the countries you are travelling to.

 You must also disclose any promissory notes, traveller’s cheques, personal cheques, money orders, postal orders or other bearer negotiable instruments, regardless of value, if requested by a customs officer or police officer.

 Try not to keep all your money in one place – put a little bit in each of your bags and ask your travelling companions to carry some.

 Exchange a few Australian dollars into the foreign currency of your destination before you arrive, so you have cash on hand for a taxi or a bite to eat when you arrive.

 Here’s a clever idea: keep emergency money in empty lip balm tubes.

 Plugs and adapters are a complicated business.
 Our advice?
 If you’re travelling to multiple places, buy an ‘Australia to universal’ adapter before you leave and you’ll be fine in most countries.
-You can buy these adapters from hardware stores, travel and adventure stores like Kathmandu or at the airport.
+You can buy these adapters from hardware stores, travel and adventure stores or at the airport.